Entity resolution with a MIO solution: An explainer

-Note that MIOvantage does not require all of the selected values to come from the same fragment(s), or to come from any particular number or combination of fragments.
+Note that our solutions don’t have any built-in requirement for all of the selected values to come from the same fragment(s) or from any particular number or combination of fragments.

-Although the synthesis process produces a resolved entity, MIOvantage also retains the original, pre-synthesis fragments.
-These are maintained and accessible as long as the entity exists in MIOvantage.
+Although the synthesis process produces a resolved entity, our solutions also retain the original, pre-synthesis fragments.
+These are maintained and accessible as long as the entity exists in the solution.

 Typically, fragments are only accessed directly for non-operational purposes like validating the entity resolution process.
 However, the fragment data can be used instead of or in addition to the resolved entity data operationally, if needed.

-Even after an entity has been resolved, MIOvantage maintains all of the original fragments that were used to create it, even those that did not contribute any data the resolved entity.
+Even after an entity has been resolved, our solution maintains all of the original fragments that were used to create it, even those that did not contribute any data to the resolved entity.

-This allows MIOvantage to maintain the provenance of a cluster and its associated entity.
+This allows us to maintain the provenance of a cluster and its associated entity.
 This is primarily leveraged in two major ways: entity re-evaluation, and entity investigation.

 Consider two fragments which do not match directly, and do not have any mutual matches between them.
-These fragments would belong to distinct entities in MIOvantage.
+These fragments would belong to distinct entities in one of our solutions.